keenlabs/keen-sdk-net/README.md

 PM> Install-Package KeenClient
 ```

-The most up to date code is available in the following repository.
+The most up-to-date code is available in the following repository:

 ```
 https://github.com/keenlabs/keen-sdk-net